LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/FactoryMethod.md

 ```

-	1. Create other pizza classes to inherit from pizzsa
+	1. Create other pizza classes to inherit from pizza
 		1. Cheese
 		1. Pepperoni
 		1. Supreme